 If your dog is like mine, then your priority should be a bed that is both comfy and warm.
 Depending on where you’re going camping you may also want to look at a lightweight and waterproof bed.
-You will have to carry more than enough when going camping with a dog, so a dog bed that doesn’t weight too much is a great option.
+You will have to carry more than enough when going camping with a dog, so a dog bed that doesn’t weigh too much is a great option.

 Collapsible Water Bowl

 Camping trips can often mean long days out walking treks or hiking.
 Ensuring your little pooch has enough water can be difficult on these trips.
-I used to struggle to ensure Woody was able to get enough water throughout a day of trecking.
+I used to struggle to ensure Woody was able to get enough water throughout a day of trekking.
 That was until I received a collapsible dog water bowl from a friend.

 Now I always have one with me when camping.
 I usually take one with me even on warm days when I take Woody out with me for the day.
-These bowls are incredible useful even for things like picnics and days at the beach.
+These bowls are incredibly useful even for things like picnics and days at the beach.

 I own a handful of these collapsible dog bowls for my regular camping and hiking trips.
 I can’t recommend these enough.
 They are a must buy.